 Can windows be replaced in winter?

-Yes, down to -10 °C. We use winter-grade expanding foam that cures at low temperatures.
-The opening is exposed for 30–60 minutes — the flat does not cool down critically.
+Yes, down to -10 °C. We use winter-grade expanding foam that sets in low temperatures.
+The opening stays exposed for 30–60 minutes — the flat does not lose heat to a critical level.

 How long does replacing one window take?